aryanraje03/Dynamic-Website-AWS-EC2-LEMP/README.md

 ```

 The user opens the signup form in a browser.
 Nginx receives the request and serves the HTML page.
 When the user submits the form, Nginx forwards the request to PHP-FPM which processes the form data and inserts it into the MariaDB database.
 The database stores all the submitted records permanently.

+I have also created a detailed architecture diagram using draw.io.
+You can view it in the `/diagram` folder of this repository.

 ---